AmandaAkerele/Visions_Systems_OpenCV/README.md

-Testing out the DuckDB.. is it a SQL language query engine more than a data storage?
+Yes, DuckDB is mainly a fast SQL query engine for analytics rather than a traditional data storage system.